 L.E.A.D.
 Academy Trust will work with its academies to consider this data, and to analyse whether there are patterns across the Trust, recognising that numbers in any 1 academy may be too low to allow for meaningful statistical analysis.

-This policy will be reviewed by Elizabeth Anscombe every year.
-At every review, the policy will be approved by the Academy Governing Body
+This policy will be reviewed by Mr Brooks, Head of School, annually.
+At every review, the policy will be shared with the governing body.

 Monitoring and analysing suspensions and exclusions data